 Install in a Single On-premise Cluster

-This page goes through the concrete steps to install LLMariener on a on-premise K8s cluster (or a local K8s cluster).
+This page goes through the concrete steps to install LLMariner on a on-premise K8s cluster (or a local K8s cluster).
 You can skip some of the steps if you have already made necessary installation/setup.

 Nvidia GPU Operator is required to install the device plugin and make GPU resources visible in the K8s cluster.
 Run: